-Most research activities at Department of Product Design are embedded in one or more of the Interaction Design, Sustainable Product Design and Design Methodology domains.
+Most research activities at Department of Product Design can be covered by one or more of the following research fields: Interaction Design, Design for Sustainability and Systems and Service Design.
 Combining insights from various disciplines makes that our research is often explorative.
 Our key areas are as follows:

 Please visit our staff's individual pages for a description of individual research projects.

 The main points of the department's research strategy (per 2014) are:

 - Research should be focused on the areas

 - Systems and Service Design